0n3man/wifi2wifi/README.md

 float
 ```
 The float line at the end is probably not reequired in most cases.
 I included because I was having
-some problems related to my test router  natting the openvpn return traffic.
+a problems where my test router NATs the openvpn return traffic.
 So responses for openvpn
 were coming from the wrong IP address.
+The float line tells openvpn to access these responses.

-The last thing to do is to set the vpn to start in /etc/defaults/openvpn.
+The last thing to do is to set the vpn to start by editing /etc/defaults/openvpn.
 You need to add the line:
 ```
 AUTOSTART="tv_client"
 ```